Homeowners Insurance

 Key Takeaways

-- Getting at least 3–5 quotes from different carriers is the single highest-impact step most homeowners skip.
+• Getting at least 3–5 quotes from different carriers is the single highest-impact step most homeowners skip, carrier pricing for the same home can differ by 30–50%.

-- Understanding the difference between replacement cost and actual cash value can mean tens of thousands of dollars at claim time.
+• Understanding the difference between replacement cost and actual cash value can mean tens of thousands of dollars at claim time, on a claim base where the average severity reached $20,062 in 2023.

-- Small policy adjustments like raising your deductible, bundling, and verifying available discounts can cut 20–35% off your premium without reducing meaningful protection.
+• Small adjustments, raising your deductible, bundling, and asking about available discounts, can cut 20–35% off your premium without meaningfully reducing protection.

 Start With Coverage, Not Cost

 That doesn’t mean overpaying, either.
-There’s a massive price spread between carriers for identical coverage on the same home — sometimes 40–60%.
+There’s a massive price spread between carriers for identical coverage on the same home, sometimes 40–60%.
 The trick is knowing what you need so you can compare intelligently.
-Let me show you how to do both: get the right coverage and pay less for it.
+Let me show you how to do both.

 Know What Your Home Actually Needs